Jesse Jagz

 Jesse Garba Abaga (born 10 August 1984), known professionally as Jesse Jagz, is a Nigerian rapper, record producer, and songwriter.
-He signed a record deal with Chocolate City in 2010 and released his debut studio album Jag of All Tradez that same year.
-He voluntarily exited the Chocolate City deal in 2013 and announced the launch of his independent label, Jagz Nation.
-Jagz released his second studio album Jagz Nation, Vol. 1: Thy Nation Come in 2013; it included singles such as "Redemption", "Bad Girl", "Sex & Scotch" and "God on the Mic".
-His third studio album, Jagz Nation, Vol. 2: Royal Niger Company, was released in 2014.
-He returned to Chocolate City in 2015 but left the label again prior to releasing his fourth studio album Odysseus in 2017.
-In May 2020, he released a 5-track EP titled Garba.
+In 2010, he signed a record deal with Chocolate City and released his debut studio album, Jag of All Tradez, that same year.
+He voluntarily exited the Chocolate City deal in 2013 and announced the launch of his independent outfit, Jagz Nation.
+Jesse Jagz released his second studio album, Jagz Nation, Vol. 1: Thy Nation Come, on 10 July 2013.
+The 18-track album was supported by the singles "Redemption", "Bad Girl", "Sex & Scotch", and "God on the Mic".

+His third studio album, Jagz Nation, Vol. 2: Royal Niger Company, was released on 28 March 2014.
+He returned to Chocolate City in 2015 but left the label again prior to releasing his fourth studio album Odysseus (2017).
+In May 2020, he released his debut Extended Play (EP) Garba, which comprises five tracks.

 Music career

 1984–2009: Early life and career beginnings

 Jesse Garba Abaga was born on 10 August 1984 to Chris and Lydia Abaga.
 He grew up in Jos and is a member of Taraba State's Jukun ethnic group.
 His father is a pastor and his mother is a gospel artist and counselor.
 He joined his church's choir at the age of seven and later learned to play the drums on his parents' drum kit.
 He recorded an unreleased album with the short-lived music group Gospel Insanity in 2003.
 A year later, Abaga formed the group Eleven Thirty; they enjoyed local success before disbanding in 2006.
 Abaga first released music under the stage name Jesse Jagz shortly thereafter with his first hit single "Africa" in 2006, topping the charts of several local radio stations in northern Nigeria.
 In 2007, three of his singles had similar success, peaking within the Top 10 on several radio charts in the region.
 Jesse Jagz has produced songs for several artists, including Majek Fashek, M.I Abaga, Banky W, Ice Prince, and Mode 9.
 In February 2009, he represented Nigeria at the Sauti Za Busara Music Festival.